richardmleggett/LCAParse/docs/source/running.rst

 -  ``-maxhits`` specifies maximum number of hits to consider for given read (default 20)
 -  ``-scorepercent`` specifies minimum score threshold as percentage of top score for given read (default 90)
 -  ``-limitspecies`` limits taxonomy to species level (i.e. not strain)
+-  ``-warnings`` will show warnings for missing accession IDs and taxa

 The output file consists of four tab separated columns: